hfthair/pyssh/README.md

 # pyssh
 simple python tools to help manage several virtual servers.

-** developed for cmu cloud computing
+** developed and used in cmu cloud computing team project

 ## features
 * pyssh - Send ssh commands to mulitple servers in parallel